objektwerks/akka/README.md

 >Note how the brew command flows through the brewing process until it's transformed into a brewed event.

->During the brewing process, the masher on through to the bottler, emits a stage event to the brewer, which is forwarded to the brewery and brew meister.
+>During the brewing process, the masher on through to the bottler, emits an event to the brewer, which is forwarded to the brewery and brew meister.

->The recipe, brew command and stage events are displayed in the brew meister UI for a single brewing session.
+>The recipe, brew command and brewing events are displayed in the brew meister UI for a single brewing session.

 >The relationships between the brew meister, brewery and brewer may seem odd.
-And they are in the real world.
 In this simulation, however, the brew meister is the ScalaFX UI; the brewery is an actor system; and the brewer is the principle actor.

->TODO: 1.)
-Rethink stage actors as FSMs; 2.)
-Refactor UI to capture multiple brew sessions.

 Test
 ----